-Nell Shaw Cohen is an American composer, librettist, and multimedia artist.
-She evokes landscapes, visual art, and the lives of mavericks in her lyrical works for the stage, concert hall, and digital media.
+Nell Shaw Cohen is an American composer, librettist, and artist.
+She evokes landscapes, visual art, and the lives of mavericks in her lyrical works for concert and stage.

-- Skylark Vocal Ensemble, commission of Sauntering Songs (World Premiere April 2023): a concert-length cantata for vocal soloists and chamber choir, with flute, guitar, piano, and cello.
+• Skylark Vocal Ensemble, commission of Sauntering Songs (World Premiere April 2023): a concert-length cantata for vocal soloists and chamber choir, with flute, guitar, piano, and cello.
+World Premiere live album released by Skylark in Fall 2023.
+Finalist for The American Prize, Major Choral Works division.

 Past Highlights